syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 ## AutoFit the items based on the content

-The `SfListView` allows dynamically adjusting size of items based on the content loaded in the `SfListView.ItemTemplate` by defining the `SfListView.AutoFitMode` property.
+The `SfListView` allows dynamically adjusting size of items based on the content loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) by defining the [SfListView.AutoFitMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_AutoFitMode) property.

 The control contains the following three types of `AutoFitMode`:

- * `Height`: AutoFit the items based on the content.
+ * [Height](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.AutoFitMode.html#Syncfusion_Maui_ListView_AutoFitMode_Height): AutoFit the items based on the content.
- * `DynamicHeight`: AutoFit the items based on the content if size of the content is changed at run time.
+ * [DynamicHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.AutoFitMode.html#Syncfusion_Maui_ListView_AutoFitMode_DynamicHeight): If the size of the content changes at run time, autofit the items based on it.
- * `None`: The `SfListView` items are layout by `SfListView.ItemSize`.
+ * [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.AutoFitMode.html#Syncfusion_Maui_ListView_AutoFitMode_None): [SfListView.ItemSize](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemSize)  is used to layout the `SfListView` items.

- N> If you define any size manually to the view loaded in `SfListView.ItemTemplate`, the `SfListView` will return that size as the item size for each item.
+ N> If you define any size manually to the view loaded in [SfListView.ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate), the `SfListView` will return that size as the item size for each item.

 ### AutoFitMode as Height

-AutoFit considers height of the item when `SfListView.Orientation` is `Vertical`.
-When `SfListView.Orientation` is `Horizontal`, it considers width of the item.
-The `SfListView.GridLayout` AutoFit all the items in a row and takes the maximum item height of the row and applies to all other items in the row.
+AutoFit considers height of the item when [SfListView.Orientation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_Orientation) is set to `Vertical`.
+When `SfListView.Orientation` is set to `Horizontal`, it considers width of the item.
+The [SfListView.GridLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GridLayout.html) AutoFits all the items in a row and takes the maximum item height of the row and applies to all other items in the row.

 {% tabs %}
 {% highlight xaml %}